cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024sp/finalproject.md

     clear that not a lot of effort has been put in or you are consistently missing milestones.

-- Milestones + Final Presentation (15%)
+- Milestones (15%)

   - Each milestone is worth 5% of your grade.
-  - Attending the final presentation is worth 5% of your grade.

 - Peer Review (5%)
-  - Fill out [this peer review](https://forms.gle/tRxrAPtmcmrBoUvd8) form for all members on your team
+  - Fill out this peer review form (TBD) for all members on your team

 ## Tips for Success!